ferecgithub/Questions-Git/GitQuestionsAndAnswers.md

     ```

 17. What do we revert with Git reset?
+    The "git reset" command is used to reset the pointer (HEAD) and the working directory to a specific previous state.
+This is useful for undoing or modifying changes made.
+There are 3 types of flags that can be used:

+    1. Soft reset (`--soft`): It moves the pointer and the directory to a specific previous commit (or any specified position), but keeps your changes in the working directory (staged).
+It allows you to revert to a previous state as if you haven't committed yet.
+    2. Mixed reset (`--mixed`): It behaves like a soft reset, but removes changes from the working directory (staged) and reverts tracked files to their state before changes.
+It cancels changes in the working directory as if you haven't committed yet but prepares your files for modification.
+    3. Hard reset (`--hard`): It moves the pointer to a specific previous position and deletes all changes and untracked files.
+It is used when you want to fully revert to a specific previous state and removes all changes made.

 18. What is the difference between "git commit" and "git push"?
 19. What is an Atomic commit?